jjinppang02/recipes_analysis/README.md

 <br>

 # **Hypothesis Testing**
 With all this in mind, let us turn back to the question at hand, "Are recipes given higher ratings if they are more efficient?"
-I ran a two-sided permutation test since I wanted to explore if the distributions are similar between efficiency quartiles (specifically between Q1 (Not Efficient) and Q4 (Very Efficient)) in terms of rating (specifically high-ratings (>= 4.5)).
+I ran a two-sided permutation test in order to answer the question by exploring if the distributions are similar between efficiency quartiles (specifically between Q1 (Not Efficient) and Q4 (Very Efficient)) in terms of rating (specifically high-ratings (>= 4.5) since that is the nature of the question and majority of the ratings were high).
 To address this question, these were the designed hypotheses, test statistic, and significance level used:

 <br>